CiscoTestAutomation/genie/docs/userguide/harness/user/gettingstarted.rst

 Using the `jinja2_config` argument, the configuration will be rendered with the key/value pairs from `jinja2_arguments`.
 The Unicon ``configure()`` service will be used to apply the configuration.
 You can pass additional arguments to the configure service using the `configure_arguments` key in the config section, e.g. you can enable bulk configure.
+The configuration is rendered using the `load_jinja_template` device API.

 .. code-block:: bash